János Gálvölgyi: Biography

 János Gálvölgyi was born on 26 May 1948 in Budapest as the son of János Gálvölgyi and Mária Gumbinger.

 After finishing the Madách Imre High School, he tried but failed to enroll to the University of Theatre.
 He learned photography, and worked in the Révai Press company between 1967-68.
 Always dreaming of theatric success, he applied to the Ki Mit Tud?, a televised national talent show with a comedic sketch, gaining great success.

-To the advice of the jury, he now successfully applies to the University of Theatre.
-Finishing in 1973, he begins to work in the Thália theatre, where he worked until 1993, when he joined the Madách Theatre.
+To the advice of the jury, he now successfully applied to the University of Theatre.
+Finishing in 1973, he began working in the Thália theatre, where he worked until 1993, when he joined the Madách Theatre.
 Since the 1970s, he frequently appeared in television with sketches, collaborations and own shows both on the National channel and later on commercial stations, the most known of these being Gálvölgyi Show.
 He also appeared in and voiced numerous movies and television films.